 Although there are toys and games on the market that work on language skills, math and other areas of learning, I have focused mainly on gifts that build visual perception, spatial perception, planning and organization skills.

 For your convenience, I have linked to the suggested resources on Amazon or other suppliers.
 These links, marked #Ad, are my affiliate links,

 which means I get paid a small commission if you purchase something

 through my links.
 However, you are under no obligation to purchase

 Visual perception skills play a very important role in reading and writing, as well as other school skills.
-For this reason, toys and games that build visual perception are among some of the best learning gifts for kids, in my opinion!
+For this reason, toys and games that build visual perception skills are among the best learning gifts for kids!

 Seek and Find books can help your child develop figure-ground perception, visual scanning and visual discrimination skills.

 They may also help your child learn to focus on a task at hand.